This is an introduction to sales and shipping in Brightpearl. All of these topics are covered in detail in the sales documentation.

 - Click the Save changes button.

 Note the inventory details displayed just below the product name on each line item.
-Once allocated the allocation status is updated, look for the little exclamation mark icon at the top of the order .
+Once allocated, the allocation status will be updated - look for the exclamation mark or check icon at the top of the order.

 Fulfilling the order

-Fulfilling will create a goods-out note and indicate that you are ready to get the item packed up and shipped out.
+Fulfilling a sales order will create a goods-out note and indicate that you are ready to get the item packed up and shipped out.
+Once fulfilled (i.e. a goods-out note has been created), the order's fulfillment status will be updated - look for a packed box icon at the top of the order.

 - Hover your mouse over the Fulfill order link at the top of the order.

 - The goods-out note is created (where all items are in available).
 A green message box displays the goods-out note reference, e.g. GN#100001/1.
-Click this reference to open the document...continue to the print, pick, pack and ship section...
+Click this reference to open the goods out note and read further to learn how to process the goods not note.

 - Click the Print button to print the goods-out note and timestamp it.

 - Click the Pick button to mark the goods-out note as picked.
-(Picking is to collect the inventory items from their storage location, you can print picking lists when goods-out notes are marked as picked in batches).
+Picking is the process of selecting the inventory items from their storage location - you can print picking lists when goods-out notes are marked as picked in batches.

-- Click the Pack button to mark the order as packed, i.e. the order is ready to go!
+- Click the Pack button to mark the order as packed.
+Packing is the process of making up the parcels to be shipped out.

 - Click the Ship button to mark the order as dispatched and timestamp it.